dbcorish/unity-2d-game/README.md

 Feel free to modify scripts etc. for use in your own projects.

+I plan on transitioning to URP soon and adding lighting + twin-stick controls.

 ## Features

 - Full keyboard and touch controls for movement and aiming, using input system 1.1.0-preview.3